pearce790/CSSS508/README.md

 **CSSS 508: Introduction to R for Social Scientists**

-**Autumn 2018**
+**Autumn 2022**

-Charles Lanfear
+Michael Pearce

-Department of Sociology
+Department of Statistics
 University of Washington

-This repository contains lecture notes and other course materials for CSSS 508 taught at University of Washington, most recently in Spring 2019.
-This material is partially based on content from Rebecca Ferrell.
+This repository contains lecture notes and other course materials for CSSS 508 taught at University of Washington.
+This material is partially based on content from Rebecca Ferrell, Charles Lanfear, and Breon Haskett.